ESF:BDX_AKAP Academic writing - Course Information

 1. Access and login to each lesson in the Information System within the deadline.

 2. Completion of the assigned tasks accompanying each lesson within the deadline.

-4. Scoring required number of points of all assigned tasks.
+4. Scoring at least 8 points of all assigned tasks.

 - Language of instruction

 - Further comments (probably available only in Czech)

 Note related to how often the course is taught: distanční výuka.

 - This course has been innovated under the project "Inovace studia ekonomických disciplín v souladu s požadavky znalostní ekonomiky (CZ.1.07/2.2.00/28.0227)" which is cofinanced by the European Social Fond and the national budget of the Czech Republic.